starsuzi/T-SAS/README.md

                   Sukmin Cho and
                   Sung Ju Hwang and
                   Jong Park},
+  editor       = {Houda Bouamor and
+                  Juan Pino and
+                  Kalika Bali},
   title        = {Test-Time Self-Adaptive Small Language Models for Question Answering}, booktitle    = {Findings of the Association for Computational Linguistics: {EMNLP}
                   2023, Singapore, December 6-10, 2023},